 Martin Shane Jones is a Travel Writer in the UK.
 Martin works for a Beach Holiday special in the UK who offer cheap holidays, and like to consider themselves as the beach experts.

-- Watch on-demand clips of the latest sports news and highlights
+- Editorially curated on-demand clips of the day's top sports stories

-- Free - no cable TV subscription required
+- Free: no subscription or cable TV login required